 National Parks in New Mexico

-You can dive under the Guadalupe Mountains and discover what’s certainly one of the most enthralling cave systems in the USA at Carlsbad Caverns National Park.
-Discovered in 1898, the seemingly endless array of chambers and channels here weave through strange mineral formations and resplendent water pools fringed by dustings of oxide, not to mention stalactites with curious names like the Totem Pole and the Iceberg Rock.
-A planned walking route through the caves starts at the excellent visitor’s center.
+Descend beneath the Guadalupe Mountains and discover what’s certainly one of the most enthralling cave systems in the US at Carlsbad Caverns National Park.
+Discovered in 1898, this national park is home to a staggering 119 known caves.
+The largest and most famous of them is the Carlsbad Cavern, which stretches over 30 miles and features a vast underground chamber known as the Big Room.
+Beyond caverns, there is a seemingly endless array of chambers and channels here weave through strange mineral formations and resplendent water pools fringed by dustings of oxide, not to mention stalactites with curious names like the Totem Pole and the Iceberg Rock.

 National Parks in North Dakota

-Named for the US president that once escaped to this corner of the North Dakota backcountry after a family tragedy in 1884, the Theodore Roosevelt National Park mixes badlands with mountains and offers glimpses of the iconic American bison.
+Named for the US president who once escaped to North Dakota backcountry after a family tragedy in 1884, the Theodore Roosevelt National Park mixes badlands with mountains and offers glimpses of the iconic American bison.
 The reserve is split into three: North, South and Elkhorn.
 The first sports rugged canyons dotted with colossal boulders.
 The second is about rolling grass badlands and buffalo.
 Elkhorn, meanwhile, is the place to go to trace the history of Teddy Roosevelt.

 National Parks in North Carolina